Cooling Off Period – Cancel a Contract Within 14 Days

 The Regulations state that this information must be provided in a clear and comprehensible manner.

-Under the Regulations, the cancellation period is extended to 14 days from the date the seller notifies the purchase of the cancellation right if the purchaser was not advised at the time of the purchase.
+If a seller does not advise the purchaser of the cancellation right, then the Regulations extend the cancellation period beyond 14 days.
+The cancellation period extends to 14 days from the date the seller notifies the purchase of the cancellation right if the seller did not advise the purchaser at the time of the purchase.

 It is common to find details of the 14 day cancellation right in the business terms and conditions of the seller.
 Where they are an online business the cancellation right is often set out in their website terms of use.